kevinduh/sockeye-recipes2/README.md

 ```

 We assume that Anaconda for Python virtual environments is available on the system.
-Run the following to install Sockeye in a Anaconda environments named `sockeye2`:
+All code needed by the scripts are installed in an Anaconda environment named `sockeye2`:

 ```bash
 cd path/to/sockeye-recipes2